dan-cristian/haiot/README.md

 <p><p>
 <b>
-Many thanks to @Jetbrains for providing a full license for PyCharm Professional!
+Many thanks @Jetbrains for providing a full license for PyCharm Professional!